l0rd/blog-files/domeide/README.md

 ```sh
 docker run eclispse
 ```
 Naaaaa....That not the way containers works.
-It's still to tricky and not portable to run graphical applications inside containers.
+It's still too tricky and not portable to run graphical applications inside containers.

 *Would you run containers from within your IDE?*